FemkeBakker/Timeline-Extraction/README.md

 ### Content of the files
 - main.ipynb -> notebook where the different steps get connected + evaluated.
-- demo.ipynb -> notebook where a demostration can be run.
+- demo.ipynb -> notebook where a demonstration can be run.
 - code/descriptives.ipynb -> notebook with descriptive statistics of dataset + predictions of chatGPT
 - code/run_chatGPT -> notebook that runs the two experiments of ChatGPT
 - code/scripts -> contains all files with the code needed to run the algorithm.